gorhill/uBlock/README.md

 It is expected that uBlock Origin is compatible with any Chromium-based browsers.

-**Important:** Chromium-based browsers do not relay [websocket connections](https://en.wikipedia.org/wiki/WebSocket) to the extension API.
-This means websites can use websocket connections to bypass uBO (or any other blocker).
-This can be remediated by installing uBO's companion extension [uBO-WebSocket](https://github.com/gorhill/uBO-WebSocket).
+**Important:** Chromium-based browsers do have limitations, including not relaying [websocket connections](https://en.wikipedia.org/wiki/WebSocket) to the extension API and [allowing third-party network requests to disguise as first-party network requests, including the writing/reading of third-party cookies as first-party cookies](https://github.com/uBlockOrigin/uAssets/issues/227).
+This means websites can use these limitations to bypass uBO (or any other blocker).
+This can be remediated by installing uBO's companion extension [uBO-Extra](https://github.com/gorhill/uBO-Extra).

 #### Firefox / Firefox for Android